KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 - ``sso_class``:SSO connector class name,
 - ``service_url``:backend services address, typically set to ``http://localhost:8080/knowage``,
 - ``host_url``: frontend services address, the one the user types in his browser.
 - ``hmacKey``: secret key to generate JWT tokens used by the default security mechanism.
 You **must change** it, and **do not distribute** it.
+You can put any random alphanumeric string in it, and you can change it everytime you want, you just need to restart Tomcat to apply the change,
-- ``password_encryption_secret``: File used for password encryption.
+- ``password_encryption_secret``: the complete path of a file to contain the password encryption secret.
 The file must contain random text of any length.
 This is a security configuration, so don't use short strings.
-For example, you can create a file and write text into it. **Do not distribute** it for any reason, create at least a backup copy of the file. **After the first start of Knowage, it will no longer be possible to change the secret key.**
+For example, you can create a file and write text into it. **Do not distribute** it for any reason, create at least a backup copy of the file. **After the first start of Knowage, it will no longer be possible to change the secret key.**.
+In case you lost this secret, look at the paragraph below to see how to update the passwords of existing users.

 .. important::

-	 For security reasons the environment variable ``hmacKey`` must have a different value than **...PUT_HMACKEY_VALUE_HERE...**.
-Please DO NOT use the value shown in this documentation to avoid reducing the security level.
+	 Again we stress the point that the HMAC key must be a random string.
+Please DO NOT copy and paste it from this documentation, since this will compromise the security of the application.

 Below you can see an example of configuration of the above variables in the server.xml file